-- An annual review of the school's safeguarding policy procedures adheres to the Royal Borough of Greenwich guidance and locally agreed interagency procedures; - The safeguarding policy is made available publicly, on the school website or on request; - The safer recruitment procedures as outlined in KCSIE part 3 are robustly implemented and all appropriate checks are carried out on staff and volunteers who work with children; - The school has a behaviour policy which includes measures to prevent bullying of all types; - A senior member of the school's leadership team is designated to take lead responsibility for dealing with safeguarding and child protection (including online safety).
+- An annual review of the Federation's safeguarding policy procedures adheres to the Royal Borough of Greenwich guidance and locally agreed interagency procedures - The policy is made available publicly, on the Federation's website or on request; - The safer recruitment procedures as outlined in KCSIE part 3 are robustly implemented and all appropriate checks are carried out on staff and volunteers who work with children; - A senior member of the school's leadership team is designated to take lead responsibility for dealing with safeguarding and child protection (including online safety).
 To provide advice and support to other staff, liaising with the local authority, and working with other agencies.
-The Designated Safeguarding Leader (DSL) will receive appropriate training, funding and time to carry out the role effectively as outlined in his/her job description; - Annual staff training is prioritised to ensure all staff are equipped to carry out their responsibilities for child protection effectively.
-Also, that all temporary staff and volunteers who work with children are made aware of the school's arrangements for child protection and their responsibilities; - The expectations of safeguarding responsibilities contained within the Teacher standards and the Staff code of Conduct Policy are met; - The Federation has clear systems and processes in place for identifying possible mental health concerns, including routes to escalate response and clear accountability systems3 - There are robust systems in place for the induction of new staff on the school's safeguarding procedures and relevant policies (CP policy, behaviour policy, staff code of conduct, procedures to keep children safe when using online technology, procedures regarding children missing from education and the role of the DSL) - An appropriate whistleblowing policy/procedure is in place to encourage any staff member or volunteer to report concerns regarding safeguarding practice in school - The Federation has clear procedures for dealing with allegations of abuse made against members of staff and volunteers that comply with guidance from the local authority and locally agreed interagency procedures; - Procedures are in place for regular evaluation of the effectiveness of safeguarding systems, including adherence to safer recruitment procedures and checks on the effectiveness of online safety (including the filtering and monitoring strategies4 to ensure the standards are being met), as outlined in KCSIE 2024 (para 141- 142).
-See
+The Designated Safeguarding Leader (DSL) will receive appropriate training, funding and time to carry out the role effectively as outlined in his/her job description. - Annual staff training is prioritised to ensure all staff are equipped to carry out their responsibilities for child protection effectively.
+Also, that all temporary staff and volunteers who work with children are made aware of the Federation's arrangements for child protection and their responsibilities; - The Federation has clear systems and processes in place for identifying possible mental health concerns, including routes to escalate response and clear accountability systems4 - There are robust systems in place for the induction of new staff on theFederation's safeguarding procedures and relevant policies (CP policy, behaviour policy, staff code of conduct, procedures regarding children missing from education and the role of the DSL) - An appropriate whistleblowing policy/procedure is in place to encourage any staff member or volunteer to report concerns regarding safeguarding